khulnasoft/LLMK/README.md

     ```bash
     pip install -e .
     ```
-3. Visit the [Meta website](https://ai.khulnasoft.com/resources/models-and-libraries/llmk-downloads/) and register to download the model/s.
+3. Visit the [Khulnasoft website](https://ai.khulnasoft.com/resources/models-and-libraries/llmk-downloads/) and register to download the model/s.

 4. Once registered, you will get an email with a URL to download the models.
 You will need this URL when you run the download.sh script.